Cherokee–American wars: Spanish conspiracy

 Starting in 1786, the leaders of the State of Franklin and the Cumberland District began secret negotiations with Esteban Rodríguez Miró, governor of Spanish Louisiana, to deliver their regions to the jurisdiction of the Spanish Empire.
 Those involved included James Robertson, Daniel Smith, and Anthony Bledsoe of the Cumberland District; John Sevier and Joseph Martin of the State of Franklin; James White, recently appointed American Superintendent for Southern Indian Affairs; and James Wilkinson, governor of Kentucky.

+Map of the US territories that would have been ceded to New Spain as a result of the Spanish conspiracy.

-The irony lay in the fact that the Spanish backed the Cherokee and Muscogee harassing their territories.
+The irony lay in the fact that the Spaniards backed the Cherokee and Muscogee harassing their territories.
 Miró's negotiations with Wilkinson, initiated by the latter, to bring Kentucky into Spanish control also were separate but simultaneous.
 The conspiracy went as far as the Franklin and Cumberland officials promising to take the oath of loyalty to Spain and renounce allegiance to any other nation.
-Robertson even successfully petitioned the North Carolina assembly create the "Mero Judicial District" for the three Cumberland counties (Davidson, Sumner, Tennessee).
+Robertson even successfully petitioned the North Carolina assembly to create the "Mero Judicial District" for the three Cumberland counties (Davidson, Sumner, Tennessee).
 There was a convention held in the failing State of Franklin on the question, and those present voted in its favor.

 A large part of their motivation, besides the desire to secede from North Carolina, was the hope that this course of action would bring relief from Indian attacks.
 The series of negotiations involved Alex McGillivray, with Robertson and Bledsoe writing him of the Miro District's peaceful intentions toward the Muscogee and simultaneously sending White as emissary to Gardoqui to convey news of their overture.